A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Protocol Design

+We begin by explaining the limitations of ZMAC.
 As mentioned before, ZMAC first sets up a TDMA schedule allotting a slot to every queue in a cyclically-repeating frame, so $N$ nodes in the system means a frame with $N$ slots.
 Slot $j,~1\leq j\leq N,$ in every frame is assigned to Node $j$ which is called the \emph{Primary User} (PU) in this slot.
 The other $(N-1)$ nodes, i.e., nodes $1, 2,\cdots,j-1,j+1,\cdots,N,$ are called \emph{Secondary Users} (SUs) in this slot.
 These SUs are allowed to contend for transmission rights in every TDMA slot with an empty PU.
 This is accomplished as follows.
 At the \emph{beginning} of each time slot, each queue checks if it has a packet.
 If it does, and this is its TDMA slot (which means it is the PU), it proceeds to transmit the packet.
 If the current slot is \textit{NOT} its TDMA slot, the queue first checks if the PU is transmitting (for a period of 1 minislot).
 If it hears nothing, it backs off over a duration chosen uniformly randomly over $\{T_p+1, \cdots, T_p+T_c\}$, and if the channel is clear, starts transmitting.
 Collisions are assumed to be detected instantaneously and that slot is assumed wasted.
-Note that a mechanism is needed to set up the TDMA schedule before transmissions can begin (ZMAC uses DRAND for this \cite{rhee06drand}).
-In short, ZMAC proceeds as in Protocol~\ref{protocol:ZMAC}.
+Note that a mechanism is needed to set up the TDMA schedule before transmissions can begin (e.g., DRAND \cite{rhee06drand}).
+The pseudocode for ZMAC is in our Tech Report \cite[Sec.~6.1]{mohan-etal21low-delay-iot}.